jeanbza/git-ember-treetable/README.md

 git-ember-treetable
 ===================

+July-August 2013.
 An ember approach to treetables

 NOTE: Code largely based on approach outlined by Sebastian Seilund at http://dev.billysbilling.com/blog/How-to-implement-a-tree-in-Ember-js